Dhanush-Mohan/ML-BengaluruHousePricePrediction/README.md

-This contains a linear Regression based model that predicts the price of houses in  Bengaluru
+This contains a Linear Regression based model that predicts the price of houses in  Bengaluru